 With this in mind, consider what your other monthly repayments are.
-Do you have any dependants?
+Do you have any dependents?
 Do you have any outstanding debt?
 These are all questions lenders will take into consideration.

-It may surprise you, but lenders do not use the actual repayments or interest rate when working out whether you can afford a loan.“Typically, lenders add on a buffer to your interest rate when assessing your application which is referred to as an assessment rate,” says Inovayt Finance Broker, Justin Coughlin.
+It may surprise you, but lenders do not use the actual repayments or interest rate when working out whether you can afford a loan.“Typically, lenders add on a buffer to your interest rate when assessing your application which is referred to as an assessment rate,” says Inovayt Mortgage Broker Melbourne, Justin Coughlin.

 “Lenders factor in a buffer of at least 2.5 per cent above the actual interest rate to ensure you can still afford the loan repayments if interest rates were to increase in the future.
 For example, if you’re applying for a home loan with an interest rate of 2.5 per cent, the lender will assess your ability to service the loan at a rate of at least 5 per cent.

 Justin describes this process as, “the bank taking a holistic view of your household income and expenses and assessing your ability to make the proposed loan repayments.”

 “If you can’t show that you can make these repayments, you can’t qualify for a loan.
 Alternatively, if you have a good income and minimal other debts you’re on the right track.”